devChuk/csci-ua.0480-fall2016-001/slides/26/react.markdown

 To make a component, use <code>React.createClass</code>, which takes an object as a parameter.

-* use must define a render property in the object, and that property should be a function that generates elements
+* you must define a render property in the object, and that property should be a function that returns/generates elements
 * note that a component variable must start with uppercase
 * once you have a component, you can pass it to render using JSX, with the variable name as the tag name
 * you can access attributes defined in JSX via __this.props__ in your component